What is Rheumatoid Arthritis?

-Yoga can be especially beneficial for RA patients, thanks to the emphasis on strengthening and gently stretching the joints.
+Yoga can also be especially beneficial for RA patients because of its emphasis on strengthening and gently stretching the joints.

 If you’re feeling healthy and aren’t suffering through a flare-up, maintaining a cardio and strength-training program can also do wonders for your body.
 Strength training is especially important as a person gets older, as muscle mass typically decreases with age.
 Work with your doctor to develop a fitness regimen that is appropriate for your lifestyle and symptoms.

 Coping with Rheumatoid Arthritis

 Sometimes the toughest battle with a chronic illness is the mental one.
 Joining a support group, whether it’s online or in person, can help you feel less alone in your struggles as well as help you find strategies to beat them.

 No matter where you are in your journey with RA, you might also consider counseling.
 Learning to cope with a chronic illness can be very difficult emotionally, and if you’ve been coping for a long time, it’s understandable to feel run down.
 Don’t be afraid to seek out professional help to feel better.